Entropy production versus memory effects in two-level open quantum systems: Entropy production

-However, in the strong coupling regime, the definition~\eqref{eq:traddef} is expected to become invalid, partly because the instantaneous thermal state does not always coincide with the instantaneous steady state (when it exists).
+However, in the strong coupling regime, the definition~\eqref{eq:traddef} is expected to become invalid, partly because the instantaneous thermal state does not always coincide with the instantaneous fixed point (when it exists).
+More precisely, denoting the dissipator describing the strong coupling dynamics by ${\cal L}_t$, an instantaneous fixed point is defined as a state $\rho^\text{ss}(t)$ which cancels the dissipator at time $t$, meaning ${\cal L}_t \rho^\text{ss}(t) = 0$.
+By contrast, the instantaneous thermal state is $w[\tilde H_A(t),\beta_B] := e^{-\beta_B \tilde H_A(t)}/{\rm Tr}\left[e^{-\beta_B \tilde H_A(t)}\right]$, with $\beta_B$ the bath temperature and $\tilde H_A(t)$ the Hamiltonian of $A$ appearing in the unitary part of the master equation, see for instance Eq. \eqref{eq:MEingen}.
+Note that we introduce the following notation, $w[H,\beta]: = e^{-\beta H}/{\rm Tr}[e^{-\beta H}]$, which will be used throughout the paper to design the thermal state at inverse temperature $\beta$ associated with the Hamiltonian $H$.
 To go beyond these limitations, many definitions of entropy production were suggested in the literature, depending of the context and the chosen viewpoint.
 We introduce some of them below.
-A summary is given in Tab.~\ref{tab:prices}. \begin{itemize} \item We start with one of the most accepted definition, valid in strong coupling thermal baths, \cite{Esposito2010}: \be \sigma^{Es}(t) := \dot S_A(t) + \beta_B \dot E_B(t), \ee where $\dot E_B(t) = {\rm Tr}[\dot \rho_B(t) H_B]$ is the rate of the energy of the bath.
+A summary is given in Tab.~\ref{tab:prices}. \begin{itemize} \item We start with one of the most accepted definition, valid in strong coupling thermal baths, \cite{Esposito2010}: \be \sigma^{Es}(t) := \dot S_A(t) + \beta_B \dot E_B(t), \ee where $\dot E_B(t) = {\rm Tr}[\dot \rho_B(t) H_B]$ is the rate of the energy change of the bath, which is assumed to be initially in a thermal state at inverse temperature $\beta_B$.
 When the system and the bath are initially uncorrelated, the integral of the rate is guaranteed to be always positive, $\Delta S_A + \beta_B \Delta E_B \geq 0$.
 However, one limitation is that it only applies when the bath is initially in a thermal state.
-This implies that the energy variation of the bath is considered to be pure heat.
+This implies that $\dot E_B(t)$ is considered to be the heat flow received by the bath.
+In the strong coupling regime, due to the non-negligible coupling energy, it differs from the heat $Q(t)$ received by $A$ defined in Eq.\eqref{eq:heatA}.